-Many people like thermostats better because they are automatic and will adjust the enclosure temperature if the room temperature goes up and down.
+Many people like thermostats better than rheostats because t-stats are automatic and will adjust the enclosure temperature if the room temperature goes up and down.

 Note: Mercury vapor bulbs (MVB's) cannot be used with dimmers or rheostats, but you can use a timer (automatic on/off) with them.